 |---|---|---|

-| Facades | light stone; brick texture; gilded accents; relief work | monumental curb appeal |
+| Façades | light stone; brick texture; gilded accents; relief work | Monumental kerb appeal |

 | Towers | vertical emphasis; fortress-like silhouettes | dominant skyline cues |

-| Massing | blocky configurations; recessed courtyards | scale contrasts; human path emphasis |
+| Massing | blocky configurations; recessed courtyards | Scale contrasts; human path emphasis |

-| Ornament | gilded details; geometric motifs; plant forms | meaningful sparkle in light |
+| Ornament | Gilded details; geometric motifs; plant forms | Meaningful sparkle in light |

-| Interior spaces | grand halls; chandeliers; gilded trim | full experiential zones for tours |
+| Interior spaces | grand halls; chandeliers; gilded trim | fully experiential zones for tours |

 Construction timeline: design, milestones, and key architects